Attraction 27 / 38

 Iris carrying the fallen hero to Mount Olympus, Schlossbrucke, Berlin

-The bridge itself was located in East Berlin and it wasn't until 1981 before the statues were handed over in a deal between East and West.
-A renovation project was undertaken and by 1984, repairs were complete and the figures were returned to their rightful places.
+It wasn’t until 1981 before the statues were handed over in a deal between East and West.
+A renovation project was undertaken and by 1984, repairs were complete, and the figures were returned to their rightful places.

 Nike instructs the boy in heroic history Pallas Athene teaches the boy the art of spear-throwing Pallas Athene teaches the boy the art of spear-throwing Nike crowns the warrior